Ordered Reference Dependent Choice: Social Preference

-In FSPU, altruism is maximal when a perfectly balanced income distribution is available.
-In particular, the model captures increased altruism not as the result of the opportunity to \emph{give} \emph{more}; instead, it is due to the opportunity to \emph{be equal}.
+Willingness to share is maximized when a perfectly balanced income distribution is available.
+In particular, the model captures increased altruism not due to the opportunity to \emph{give more} per se, but due to the opportunity to \emph{be equal}.
 To illustrate the difference, consider the same example but with $D=\left\{ 0.5,0.3,0.2\right\} $ and $D'=\left\{ 0.3,0.2\right\} $.
-Even though $D$ contains alternatives that achieve greater equality, the decision maker's ability to give is the same across the two choice problems.
-Yet, since the feasible allocations are always unfavorable to her (she can never keep more than half), higher attainable equality results from her ability to \emph{take} more.
-In this setting, our decision maker can be interpreted as being less altruistic when the world is unfair to her, and she becomes more altruistic when more balanced options are added.
+Even though $D$ contains alternatives that achieve greater equality, the decision maker's ability to give is the same across the two choice sets.
+Yet, since the feasible allocations are always unfavorable to her, higher attainable equality results from her ability to take more.
+In this example, the decision maker may be interpreted as being less altruistic when the world is unfair to her, but becomes more altruistic when more greater equality becomes possible.